 “If the debt resulted from consumer overspending, make sure to close all paid-off accounts after the transfer to eliminate the likelihood of running those card balances back up in the future,” said Christensen.
 Or, if you’d like to keep the cards open to protect your credit score’s length of credit history, tuck them away out of sight and only use them for a small, recurring charge that you can easily afford to pay off at the end of the month.

-The information related to the The Amex EveryDay® Credit Card from American Express has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the The Amex EveryDay® Credit Card from American Express and the Chase Slate® have been independently collected by CompareCards and have not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.